ssemyan/BicepVmWithCustomScript/README.md

 # Output
 Once everything is deployed the script will output the public IP address of the VM.
 You can then use this IP address in a web browser to see the nginx welcome page with the VM name.

-# Logging
-All logs are sent to a single Log Analytics workspace (30 day retention) and storage account (180 day retention) in the monitoring resource group.